Salida, United States of America · Saturday 13 March 2027

 Time difference: -7.3 minutes compared to a flat, road, temperate course.

-Run Through Time Marathon is a full marathon held in Salida, United States of America, scheduled for Saturday 13 March 2027.
-The course is run on road surface with 0m of total elevation gain, reaching a maximum altitude of 2749m above sea level.
+Run Through Time Marathon is a full marathon held in Salida, United States of America.
+It is scheduled for Saturday 13 March 2027.
+The course is run on road surface with 0m of total climbing, with its high point near 2749m above sea level.

-Run Through Time Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Run Through Time Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Run Through Time Marathon against other marathons to find the right race for your goals.